The school uses ‘Hero’ as a real-time reporting platform to inform parents of learner progress and achievement in Reading, Writing and Mathematics.

 During the second half of the year, teachers will set up a time to meet for a second time, to discuss progress and development.

-One of our key strategic goals is to further develop strong partnerships for learning.
+It is vitally important to us that we develop strong partnerships for learning.
 We welcome our whānau to connect with teachers throughout the year as any questions or queries arise.
 We all want the same things, happy, connected children, who are learning well!